jiaowoguanren0615/jiaowoguanren0615/README.md

 - 🔭 I will be joining the Department of Artificial Intelligence(AI) as a master student at Monash University.
 - 🌱 I’m currently learning machine learning and deep learning.
-- 👯 I’m looking to collaborate on communicating knowledge about AI, including computer vision, natural language processing, etc.
-- 💬 Ask me about if you want to discuss knowledge about AI with me or if you have any questions about my github warehouse code.
 - 📫 How to reach me: [QQ mail](1105374939@qq.com) [Google mail](huangshuqi0615@gmail.com) [Kaggle](https://www.kaggle.com/jiaowoguanren)
 - 😄 Pronouns: Funny&Cheerful😄
 - 💪 Life motto: Forget the past, it will only obscure the future.